 The Unreimbursed Medical Costs program provides for payment of unreimbursed medical costs in excess of $10,000.
 Rather than providing a direct appropriation for this purpose, the program allows all state employees to donate up to twelve hours of accrued vacation leave each fiscal year, which is converted to monetary value and placed in an account established for the benefit of critically ill employees who have applied to receive assistance through the program.
 The accounts established under this program are administered and controlled by MMB.
 (M.S.
 43A.181)

-For information on how to donate or if you have questions about the program, contact William Ziegler.
+For more information or if you have questions about the program, contact William Ziegler.

 Guidelines to assist in determining a Life Threatening Condition (pdf version) (word version)